 Migration trends can be a great indicator of future apartment demand.
 The graph below shows the average cost of taking a rental truck to a market from the other 24 markets, less the cost of returning the truck.
 A positive number implies net in-migration, and a negative number implies net out-migration.
 The dots compare this year’s premiums to last year’s.
 Of the 15 markets with net in-migration, 10 are secondary markets.
 The secondary markets of Jacksonville, Orlando, Charlotte, and Phoenix all have higher rental truck premiums than last year.
 Riverside/SB is the only secondary market with net out-migration (negative premium).

 Double-digit permit increases in 2014–2015 have brought a glut of supply to Class A apartment markets, which will take time to absorb.
 Going forward, investment capital should be focused in secondary markets which generally have fewer new buildings pressuring rent growth.

 Our recently published Apartment Analysis and Forecast (AAF) provides a detailed overview of apartment market conditions throughout the country.
-If you have any questions or are interested in the AAF, please contact Adam Artunian or Alex Wilson.
+If you have any questions or are interested in the AAF, please contact Adam Artunian.
 (See contact information below.)